powersj/powersj.io/content/post/ubuntu-distro-info.md

 Very commonly the distro-info package will be used in place of hardcoding specific releases in automated scripts.
 I personally use it in order to avoid needing to update what the latest development release name is or to determine what the latest LTS is.

-The data used by the commmand comes from the distro-info-data package.
+The data used by the command comes from the distro-info-data package.
 It maintains a CSV file for each Debian and Ubuntu with releases, codenames, and dates.
 Here is a snip of the Ubuntu file with the latest releases:

 ```csv
 version,codename,series,created,release,eol,eol-server